 There’s so much to remember when you’re packing a family up for a day at the ski hill.
-First of all, if you own your own gear, there’re the armloads of big, bulky ski equipment to haul out to the car.
+First of all, if you own your own gear, there’re the armloads of big, bulky ski equipment like your all mountain ski to haul out to the car.
 It would be pretty tough to make do if anyone left one ski boot behind, for instance.
 Before we came skiing, I read a few ski equipment resources before I bought anything, just to make sure I bought exactly what was needed.

 At our place, getting out the door for ski school on Saturdays is a herculean effort involving at least some frantic searching for someone’s goggles or neck warmer, and hopefully only a little admonishing along the lines of “but you’re not supposed to wear your good ski gloves to school!”